behave/behave/docs/gherkin.rst

 .. _`Python step implementations`: tutorial.html#python-step-implementations
 .. _`environmental controls`: tutorial.html#environmental-controls

-These files are typically stored in a firectory called "features".
+These files are typically stored in a directory called "features".
 The minimum requirement for a features directory is::

   features/